-In case you are not a fan of oily food, you can make this Indian dish in an air fryer.
+In case you are not a fan of oily food, you can make this side dish with an air fryer.
 The leftover Onion Bhajis can stay in the fridge (inside a freezer bag) for a month, so you shouldn’t waste them.
 Within 3 to 5 minutes, your treat is hot again.

 Total making time: Only about 35 minutes.

 For those who love to make snacks at home, the idea to make Pakora batter is surprisingly versatile.
 Not only do they go well with corn, like my suggestion here, but you can also try them with other vegetables later.

 Rice flour is the key leading to the crispiness of your Corn Fritters; however, you can change into refined/corn flour if you have no other choice or cannot find any of the rice flour.
 After assembling all the ingredients together, next is the frying step.

 When deep-frying the Corn Pakoras, never forget to turn on high heat!
 The boiling oil helps your treat cook faster and receive the most desired crust.